Cobb County DUI Lawyers

 • If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
 Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

-Cobb Police Officers do use search warrants for blood if you refuse to submit to their chemical test voluntarily.
+Cobb Police Officers do use search warrants for blood if you were arrested for DUI in Cobb County and you refuse to submit to their chemical test voluntarily.
 On July 1, 2006, a law took effect in Georgia that expands the available use of search warrants in Driving Under the Influence cases (OCGA 40-5-67.1(d.1)).
 This law was passed after the Georgia Supreme Court in State v.
 Collier, 279 Ga.
 316 (2005), ruled that law enforcement officers could not use coercion techniques to obtain a blood sample by threatening to get a search warrant and use a catheter to receive it.
 During the Collier case, the statute prohibited search warrants for bodily substances if a person refused to submit to a chemical test under the Georgia Implied Consent Notice.
 The 2006 legislation attempted to expand the use of search warrants in Driving Under the Influence arrests.
 Our Cobb County DUI lawyers believe the final version of the bill falls short of allowing search warrants for blood, breath, or urine samples when a suspect refuses to submit a sample after being read the Georgia Implied Consent Notice.
 The “no test shall be given” language if a driver refuses the state chemical test is still in the statute’s current version.
 Our firm is also making a constitutional challenge to how the 2006 statute was passed by the Georgia Assembly (Georgia legislature).
 If the Cobb County Police Officer obtained a chemical sample from you after getting a search warrant, call us today, and we can explain in more detail how we are attacking the admissibility of chemical tests obtained by search warrants in Driving Under the Influence cases.
 Although you may have ultimately given a chemical sample to the Cobb County Police under a search warrant, your officer may still attempt to suspend your Georgia driver’s license or privilege to drive here in this state administratively if you initially refused to submit to a chemical test when the implied consent notice was read.
 See below for steps that may need to be taken to protect your driving privileges.
 Currently, the Cobb Police Department is taking the position that if a suspected DUI driver refuses a blood test under a search warrant, the police will not force a blood draw but will bring an additional charge of Obstruction of a Law Enforcement Officer and serve you with a notice of a license suspension action.

 What happens if I have an Administrative License Suspension action in my Cobb DUI case?